Happy Camp system resiliency

 The Happy Camp and Seiad Valley projects are broken into segments that will be worked on simultaneously:

-• The Seiad East project will replace 5 miles of bare conductor with spacer cable and replace 125 wooden poles with fiberglass or steel poles.
-Two miles of transmission line will also be rebuilt.
+• The Seiad East project has replaced 5 miles of bare conductor with spacer cable and replaced 125 wooden poles with fiberglass or steel poles.
+Two miles of transmission line were also rebuilt.

-• The Seiad West project will replace 14 miles of bare conductor with spacer cable and replace 350 wooden poles with fiberglass or steel poles.
-Crews will also rebuild 7 miles of transmission line and place 0.5 miles of power line underground.
+• The Seiad West project has replaced 14 miles of bare conductor with spacer cable and replaced 350 wooden poles with fiberglass or steel poles.
+Crews also rebuilt 7 miles of transmission line and placed 0.5 miles of power line underground.

-• The Happy Camp Core project will replace 20 miles of bare conductor with spacer cable and replace approximately 500 wooden poles with steel poles.
-The project will also rebuild 12 miles of transmission line.
-A short segment of power line will be placed underground.
+• The Happy Camp Core project has replaced 20 miles of bare conductor with spacer cable and replaced approximately 500 wooden poles with steel poles.
+A 12-mile-long transmission line was also rebuilt.

 • The Happy Camp East project is replacing 4.4 miles of bare conductor with spacer cable and upgrading 110 poles with fiberglass poles.